17 Daily Habits of People Who Never Get Acne

 They pass on the pasta

 There may be less white bread, white pasta, white rice, potato chips, or other high glycemic index (GI)-scoring carbs on the menu for the blemish-free.
 Instead, they may be more likely to eat foods that rank low on this index, such as multi-grain bread, peanuts, vegetables, and beans.
 Emerging data suggest that high glycemic index diets may be associated with acne, according to the latest guidelines from the American Academy of Dermatology.
-Exactly how a diet that is high on the GI index can cause or contribute to acne is not fully understood, but low GI foods keep blood sugar levels stable while high GI foods may cause a blood sugar spike that can lead to inflammation, which plays a role in acne.
+Exactly how a diet that is high on the GI index can cause or contribute to acne is not fully understood, but low GI foods keep blood sugar levels stable while high GI foods may cause a blood sugar spike that can lead to inflammation and oil production, which plays a role in acne.
 What’s more, eating lots of high GI foods can also increase hormones which in turn dial up the activity of oil glands in the skin, causing acne.

 They wash their hands after working out